sctech-tr/medium2freedium/README.md

 # medium2freedium
-appends https://freedium.cfd/ to medium articles. supports firefox and chromium.
+prepends https://freedium.cfd/ to medium articles. supports firefox and chromium.
 ## how can i install it?
 [for chromium](chromium.md)
 [for firefox](firefox.md)